-Dr. Larry Blumer (Professor)
+Dr. Larry Blumer (Professor) Program overview:

 Neuroscience, the scientific study of the brain and its functions, is a field on the frontier of science.
 Neuroscientists study such issues as the molecular and cellular basis of neuronal function, nervous system structure, how systems of neurons process information, the way in which functions are represented in the brain, the evolutionary development of the nervous system, neural correlates of behavior, and mechanisms of nervous system disorders.
 The Neuroscience minor at Morehouse College was designed to encourage students to approach their studies of human behavior from an interdisciplinary perspective.
 Completing a minor in Neuroscience distinguishes you for having pursued your interest in the sciences beyond the courses and electives required for your major.
 Training in neuroscience will be useful for many careers in the 21st century, including anthropology, biology, journalism, law, medicine, neuroscience, occupational therapy, pharmacology, physical therapy, psychiatry, psychology, public health, and veterinary medicine, to name a few.

-• A grade of C or higher is required in all Neuroscience courses for the minor to be considered satisfactorily complete.
+Department policies and/or General Education modifications: A grade of C or higher is required in all Neuroscience courses for the minor to be considered satisfactorily complete.
+Minor course of study = 17 credits Neurosciene Minor Program Requirements 13 credits:

-Neurosciene Minor

-HBIO 112 Systems Biology HBIO 112L Laboratory

-HBIO 123 Mind and Brain or HPSY 123 Mind and Brain

-HBIO 317 Principles of Neurobiology HPSY 352 Biopsychology

-Additional Laboratory 1 credit:
+HBIO 112 Systems Biology HBIO 112L Laboratory HBIO 123 Mind and Brain or HPSY 123 Mind and Brain HBIO 317 Principles of Neurobiology HPSY 352 Biopsychology Additional Laboratory 1 credit:

-HBIO 317L Principles of Neurobiology Laboratory HPSY 352L Biopsychology Laboratory Or another upper-level laboratory course with permission of the program director
+HBIO 317L Principles of Neurobiology Laboratory HPSY 352L Biopsychology Laboratory Or another upper-level laboratory course with permission of the program director Electives 3 credits:

-One elective course with permission of the program director

-Course descriptions are available in the Biology and Psychology and other major sections.
+One elective course with permission of the program director Course descriptions are available in the Biology and Psychology and other major sections.
+Philosophy Department Chair: